AndyLac/DeTrashed/README.md

 [Yarn](https://yarnpkg.com/lang/en/docs/install/#debian-stable)
 * Must run a dependency manager to run the application in development mode.
 Other examples include Bower and NPM.

 After installing Yarn, you can run ```yarn upgrade``` to install all the dependencies found on package.json.
-Package.json contains all the packages currently being used in the project, as well as the correct versions of said packages, so compatibility should be fine.
+Package.json contains all the packages currently being used in the project as well as the correct versions of said packages, so compatibility should be fine.

 To run the webapp, open another terminal and go to the root of the project and run this command:
 ```